clarkmcc/go-hubspot/generated/v4/actions/docs/FunctionsApi.md

 ## FunctionsGetByType

-> ActionFunction FunctionsGetByType(ctx, definitionId, functionType, appId).Execute()
+> PublicActionFunction FunctionsGetByType(ctx, definitionId, functionType, appId).Execute()

-Get a custom action function
+Get all functions by a type for a given definition

 ### Example